Razlif/moverbot/README.md

 company_license = ""
 company_type = ""
 minimum_hours_per_job = 3
-allowed_service_locations = ['CA', '90210', ...]   # you can enter states or zip codes seperated by a comma
+allowed_service_locations = ['CA', '90210', ...]   # you can enter states or zip codes separated by a comma
 ```
+> update only the user settings section

 2. Update the questions.txt file

-> This will be a referance for the bot - you can add and remove questions as needed.

 questions.txt
 ```
-CLIENT: What is he price for? how much will it cost?
+CLIENT: What is the price for?
+How much will it cost?
-BOT: all local movers are required to charge by the hour. we charge $__ per hour for the truck and crew with a minimum of __ hours per job.
+BOT: All local movers are required to charge by the hour.
+We charge $__ per hour for the truck and crew with a minimum of __ hours per job.
-CLIENT: do you offer insurance for my items?
+CLIENT: Do you offer insurance for my items?
 BOT:
 CLIENT:
 BOT:
 ...
 ```
+> This will be a reference for the bot - you can add and remove questions as needed.

 3. Update the cubic feet for the items in the inventory.txt file

-> You can add or remove items as needed

 inventory.text
 ```